OffCourse/offcourse-next/packages/documentation/public/guidelines/contribution-guidelines.md

 ## Reporting Bugs

 The Offcourse platform is under continuous development.
 Bugs are a natural part of this process and so, when you spot one, please file a bug report (a GitHub issue) back to the community.
 If you know how to fix it yourself: great!
 We invite you to do so.
-Read the section 'contributing changes' below how it works.
+Read the section 'contributing changes' below to see how it works.
 If not, we'd like you to give the needed info through the GitHub issue to us, so someone else can help fix it.

 ## **What to put in your bug report**